 - Every dollar contributed to a traditional 401K is a dollar taken off the top of your taxable income.
-For instance, if I earned $40,000 this year and maxed my 401K contributions, my taxable income would be $23,000 versus $40,000.
-Not only would I be taxed on less income, but I would be pushed into a lower tax bracket, and taxed at a lower tax rate on that income.
-After doing the math, I would essentially be saving almost $3,300 this year alone.
+For instance, if I earned $40,000 this year and I contributed $15,000 to my 401K, my taxable income would be $25,000 ($40,000 – $25,000).
+Not only would I be taxed on less income, but I could be pushed into a lower tax bracket, and taxed at a lower tax rate on that income.

 - I will be disciplined enough to invest my tax savings in non-tax-sheltered mutual funds to be applied towards an early retirement.

 - So long as circumstance allows, I will be maxing out my 401K contributions, which will result in a nest egg larger than I could ever blow in retirement.
 In other words, I’m not too worried about my tax bracket in retirement.